Lutetium-Vanadium/capstone-docs/README.md

 Due to strict versioning and environment requirements, throughout the projects multiple build issues arose periodically, sometimes with no change to the codebase.
-Some of these required applying patches to the `jetson-containers` install on the Jetson.
+Some of these required applying patches to the `Jetson-containers` install on the Jetson.
 It is recommended you try building and apply the patches only if you face an issue.

-- If you require to convert a Whisper checkpoint`TensorRT-LLM`, then copy `./jetson-fixes/tensorrt_llm-source.tar.gz` to `jetson-containers/packages/llm/tensorrt_optimizer/tensorrt_llm/sources/source.tar.gz`.
+- If you require to convert a Whisper checkpoint`TensorRT-LLM`, then copy `./Jetson-fixes/tensorrt_llm-source.tar.gz` to `Jetson-containers/packages/llm/tensorrt_optimizer/tensorrt_llm/sources/source.tar.gz`.
   This contains necessary changes to the conversion scripts to support `whisper-turbo`.
   > Note this is stored as a [Git LFS](https://git-lfs.com/) file, so if you need you will need
   > to either manually download it or install git lfs and pull it.
-- If `TensorRT-LLM` fails to build because it cannot install `diffusers`, then apply `./jetson-fixes/tensorrt-diffusers.patch`.
+- If `TensorRT-LLM` fails to build because it cannot install `diffusers`, then apply `./Jetson-fixes/tensorrt-diffusers.patch`.
-- If the test phase of `transformers` fails, then apply `./jetson-fixes/transformers.patch`.
+- If the test phase of `transformers` fails, then apply `./Jetson-fixes/transformers.patch`.
-- If Whisper gives the following issue, then apply `./jetson-fixes/whisper.patch`.
+- If Whisper gives the following issue, then apply `./Jetson-fixes/whisper.patch`.
   ```
   TypeError: scaled_dot_product_attention(): argument 'is_causal' must be bool, not Tensor
   ```